Ryan1729/bear-lib-terminal-template/README.md

-This is a template to make it easy to get started with live code reloading using BearLibTerminal.
+This is a template to make it easy to get started with BearLibTerminal.

-Currently the live reloading is only tested/working on Linux, but the resulting program can be compiled in release mode for Linux and Windows.
+This Linux and Windows.
 MacOS currently is untested.

 ## Installing required lib on Linux